 These guards have a good design and they look great on the arm

-They tend to run small.
+They tend to run a bit small.
 You may want to consider ordering one size larger than what you measure.

 Top Budget Pick: Sedroc Padded Forearm Sleeves

-For those most interested in a cheap option for a catchers forearm protection solution, our top pick is the Sedroc Padded Forearm Sleeves.
+For those most interested in a cheap option for a catchers arm guard solution, our top pick is the Sedroc Padded Forearm Sleeves.

 These lightweight forearm guards have pads in the sleeve that run from the bend in the arm to the wrist.
 The pads are not super thick, but they cover a wide portion of the forearm, which is nice.

-Like the Under Armour version above, the Sedroc guards are also compression sleeves.
+Like the Under Armour version above, the Sedroc guards also serve as compression sleeves.